-Colin Barr is visiting the Keough-Naughton Institute for the academic year from the University of Aberdeen, where he is Senior Lecturer in Modern Irish History.
+Colin Barr is visiting the Keough-Naughton Institute from the University of Aberdeen, where he is Senior Lecturer in Modern Irish History.

-He is here to teach, to research, to write, and, most importantly, to animate the Institute’s newest venture: The Clingen Family Center for the Study of Modern Ireland, established earlier this year by a generous gift from long-time Notre Dame benefactors Brian and Deidre Clingen.
+Continuing his visit from the 2020-2021 academic year, Dr. Barr is here to teach, to research, to write, and, most importantly, to animate the Institute’s newest venture: The Clingen Family Center for the Study of Modern Ireland, established in 2020 by a generous gift from long-time Notre Dame benefactors Brian and Deidre Clingen.

 Dr. Barr was born in Canada, raised near Seattle, and received his masters and doctoral degrees from the University of Cambridge, where he was a member of Gonville & Caius College.
 He has held academic appointments in Ireland and the United States and, since 2013, has been a faculty member at the University of Aberdeen in Scotland.

 Dr. Barr’s academic interest is centered on the history of modern Ireland, with a particular focus on the Catholic Church both in Ireland itself and in the wider worlds of the Irish Diaspora.
 During his time at Notre Dame, he will be pursuing several projects, including the completion of a biography of Paul Cullen, Ireland’s first cardinal.
 Titled Ireland’s Pope, this will be the first sustained study of a man who many consider to be the most important public figure in the generation between the death of Daniel O’Connell and the rise of Charles Stewart Parnell.
 It will draw on dozens of archives in numerous countries and is scheduled for publication in 2022.